iplanwebsites/newtab-bookmarks/README.md

 - ping the tile server for all images that will be required one day (so the server has time to fetch the website thumb, Ignore the response: save bandwith)
 - Focus bug with the search field... (seems ok now)
 - comparator filter method of the grid (caching of jquery objects to hide/show)
+- UI: active state for type and folders. search as well??

 TODO
 =========================
-- UI: active state for type and folders. search as well??
+- speed up attaching using a BIG html STR to append.
+- Add a non-active state to the logo (when we activate other filters)
+- better handle duplicates, >> use a middle "addUrl function avoind adding existing URL?"
 - UI: create modals to link Twitter/Delicious/Facebook (and also add some instructions, and options settings...)
 - BUG: the collection count sometimes double up in the Title bar...
+- Facebook auth: fire/listen an event when we retrive the Token! (so no refresh is required)
+- FB import: show status in an allert at the bottom, especially when it's completed>> 231 websites imported from facebook sucessfully!
 - Bug with the parsing of Facebook page's website URL (we need to separate multilnes, multi-urls better... on spaces we split, then we with trim??)
 - In the site model, code all the condition (set_content_type) to sort websites types (photo/videos/blogs/pdf/etc)
 - bug with default viewmode (list/grid)